The Hilbert space of 3d gravity: quantum group symmetries and observables: Hilbert spaces and operators

 The kinematical Hilbert space $H_{kin}$ is obtained as the set of solutions of the quantum Gauss constraint and its construction is well-understood.
 Kinematical states are functions $\psi\in\cif(G^{|E_\Gamma|})$ of the $G$-holonomies along the edges of $\Gamma$ that satisfy the invariance condition

 Due to left and right invariance of the Haar measure on $G$, the norm (\ref{physscalprod}) is compatible with the quotient and induces a norm on $H_{kin}$.
-In the case $G=SU(2)$, a dense basis of $H_{kin}$ is provided by the spin network functions obtained by assigning a representation of $G$ to each edge $e\in E_\Gamma$ and an intertwiner to each vertex $v\in V_\Gamma$.
-In the case $G=SU(1,1)$, the spin network functions have a tendency to diverge due to the non-compactness of the group.
-Moreover, the Peter-Weyl theorem implying that these functions are dense for compact groups does not hold anymore.
-The construction of spin-networks for this group has been investigated in \cite{FL,AO}
+In the case $G=SU(2)$, a dense basis of $H_{kin}$ is provided by the spin network functions.
+Spin network functions are constructed by assigning a representation of $G$ to each edge $e\in E_\Gamma$ and an intertwiner to each vertex $v\in V_\Gamma$.
+In the case $G=SU(1,1)\cong SL(2,\mathbb R)$, the situation is more involved due to the non-compactness of the group.
+Firstly, finite-dimensional irreducible representations of $SL(2,\mathbb R)$ are never unitary unless they are trivial.
+Instead, there are several series of infinite-dimensional irreducible unitary representations labelled by continuous parameters $\mu\in\mathbb R$.
+Moreover, the Peter-Weyl theorem, which implies for compact Lie groups $G$ that that the spin network functions are dense in $L^2(G^{|E_\Gamma|})$, does not hold.
+The definition of spin network functions therefore has to be undertaken within the framework of harmonic analysis.
+The presence of representations labelled by continuous parameters then raises issues of convergence whenever sums over discrete representation labels in the compact case are replaced by integrals over continuous parameters.
+Another source of divergences are integrals over the group $SU(1, 1) \cong SL(2,R)$ such as the ones arising in the definition of the inner product.
+The construction of spin networks for this group has been investigated in \cite{FL,AO}.